-Soon to enter its third year of five, this innovative joint project with the Welsh Government will, during 2017/18, achieve a presence in over 500 schools (a third of schools across Wales).
+Soon to enter its third year of five, this innovative joint project with the Welsh Government will, during 2018/19, extend its presence across schools in Wales).
 Creative Learning has a particular focus on using creative techniques to boost standards in literacy and numeracy.
 But the project is also providing the bridge-head into wider activities that promote young people's skills and creativity.